 Dedicated Chattanooga Injury Lawyers Assisting Government Employees

-Straightforward counsel for local, state and federal workers in Tennessee and North Georgia
+Straightforward counsel for local and state workers in Tennessee and North Georgia

 The short answer is “No” – but that does not mean you don’t have other options available to you.
 At Wagner & Wagner Attorneys at Law, our Chattanooga workplace injury lawyers help public employees in Tennessee and North Georgia who have been hurt on the job.
 There are other ways to collect compensation for your injuries; let our family guide you through the process, so you can focus on getting well.